-Good News Lutheran College was accredited in 2020 for the International Baccalaureate* (IB) World School Primary Years Programme (PYP) and is currently pursuing accreditation for the Middle Years Programme (MYP).
+Good News Lutheran College was accredited in 2020 for the International Baccalaureate* (IB) World School Primary Years Programme (PYP) and in the Middle Years Programme (MYP), was granted authorisation status in 2021.

 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**